astara303/sei-project-1/README.md

 In this section I discuss the functionality that makes the game work (and importantly, fun to play, and possible to lose).

 - The computer's ships are automatically placed on the radar grid when the page is loaded.
 They will never generate off the grid nor intersect.
 They may be generated horizontally or vertically.
-This is decided by a simple Math.random() function that creates a 50/50 chance.

 - The player chooses where to place their ships by clicking on the grid and the corresponding ship color appears.